 But when it comes to the "smart" part of "smart speaker," the $299 HomePod falls behind the competition.
 Siri simply can't do as much as Alexa and Google Assistant — but can it do enough for Apple diehards?

-Editor's Note: Apple has released the $99 HomePod mini, which delivers very good sound for its size (though not as robust as the full-size HomePod) and measures just 3.3 inches tall.
+Editor's Note: Apple has discontinued the HomePod, but the company will continue to support the device.
+If you're looking for an alternative, the $99 HomePod mini delivers very good sound for its size (though not as robust as the full-size HomePod) and measures just 3.3 inches tall.
 Check out our full Apple HomePod mini review.

 Apple HomePod review: Design